-To advance the rigorous professional development and economic well-being of the Early Care and Education workforce so that all children can reap the full benefits of their early learning and care experiences.
+To advance the rigorous professional development and economic well-being of the Early Care and Education workforce so that children reap the full benefits of early learning and care experiences.

 A society that fully respects and supports young children and those who teach and care for them.

 Respect | Integrity | Competence | Commitment to Results

 Field Building in Action

 As part of ECEPTS’ commitment to field building, we participate in statewide and national conferences to share what we’ve learned, encourage others interested in pursuing similar initiatives, and generate broad support for ECE Apprenticeships and innovative workforce development efforts.